sopra-fs24-group-25/SketchyPhone-Server/README.md

 # Sketchy Phone

-This project aims to synthesise two classical games, namely the telephone game and the Exquisite Corpse game.
-First, participating users need to create a text prompt.
-Afterwards, each user will be shown another user’s text prompt and presented with a blank canvas on which they can draw the received text prompt.
-Then, the drawings are redistributed to users, which they have to describe in words, thus creating a new text prompt.
-This completes one of many cycles, each perturbing the original text prompt in some way.
-At the end, the cycles are shown to all users, showing the development from start to finish.
-This project works well as a web-application.
-Benefits are easy accessibility through web-browsers, low- barrier for entry (as only internet access is required), multiplayer capabilities and real-time synchronisation through web-services.
-The application will leverage external APIs, namely Web Speech API, Web Audio API and Canvas API.
+This project aims to blend two classic games: the Telephone game and the Exquisite Corpse game.
+We allow players to sign up as persistent users or play as guest users.
+The primary difference is that persistent users can save and view their playing history.
+For the best experience, we recommend playing the game during a call with friends!
+Each game begins with players creating a text prompt.
+These prompts are then distributed to other players, who draw their interpretation of the received prompt.
+Next, these drawings are redistributed, and players must describe the drawing in words, forming a new text prompt.
+This completes one cycle of the game.
+The game progresses through multiple cycles, each one altering the original text prompt in unique ways.
+At the end, all cycles are displayed to the players, showing the evolution from start to finish.
+Additionally, we narrate text prompts to add humorous effects to the presentation at the of the game.
+Players can upvote text prompts and drawings.
+At the end of the game, the best text prompt writer and artist are revealed based on the votes.

 ## Technologies used
 - Spring Boot (Docs: https://docs.spring.io/spring-boot/docs/current/reference/html/index.html)